Asian shares reverse losses, capped before Fed meeting

 "The reaction to the BOJ's no-action brought the dollar/yen and Nikkei back to levels before the bazooka stimulus in April, leaving markets wondering whether the BOJ's 2 percent inflation target is achievable without a weak yen," said an official at a Japanese institutional investor.

-The Reserve Bank of India bank held its main interest rates steady after the Philippines and South Korean central banks kept rates unchanged last week amid the spike in global risk aversion.
+On the interest rate front, India's central bank will announce its rate decision later in the session, coming after central banks in the Philippines and South Korea held rates steady last week amid the spike in global risk aversion.